nus-cs2113-AY2324S1/ip/docs/README.md

 ## Quick start
 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest addressbook.jar from [here](https://github.com/sRanay/ip/releases).
+2. Download the latest ip.jar from [here](https://github.com/sRanay/ip/releases).

 3. Copy the file to the folder you want to use as the home folder for RanayBot.